LilShieru/LilShieru/README.md

 I am a 15-year-old Vietnamese guy, so my English is not good, sorry about that.

 ### What am I doing right now?
-I am coding two Discord bots: one is HentaiVN.net#8477 and the other is Richter#5269.
-I am still at school so I don't have much time to code, sorry about that TvT
+I am coding a Discord BOT called "Uyn" (Uyn#6456), which is [currently open-source on GitHub](https://www.github.com/LilShieru/Uyn).
+This is a BOT that's currently in development so it still lacks many features, and I will add it more later.

 ### What language I am coding?
 I mainly code my apps in C#, PHP and JavaScript, but I am currently learning to code C and C++, and I wish I could code my apps in these languages in the future :3